 Superimposed Cultural Fears

 Growing up from toddler to adolescent, we learn about the dangers of this world.
-We learn culturally manufactured fears.
+Society teaches us culturally manufactured fears.

 The natural fears of being burned, falling, etc., are on the same level as the culture’s superimposed fears.
-And, cultural fears include judgments and prejudices which impose boundaries and values.
+And, these beliefs include judgments and prejudices which impose boundaries and values.
 These are the things the culture wants us to believe and learn how to live it.
 Doing so makes us excellent consumers.

 These artificial fears include people of other ethnic or racial backgrounds from different economic or social statuses.
 And the biggest fear is those who don’t ascribe to the same religious belief mythologies.